uccross/skyhookdm-workflows/rook/README.md

 ```bash
 $ popper run -f workflows/fio.yml -s _HOSTNAME=<hostname-to-benchmark>
 ```
-The `fio` benchmark workflow generates graphs showing the bandwidth, latency and IOPS of of the candidate blockdevices at varying IO depths and readwrite modes.
+This workflow benchmarks the blockdevices using `fio` and generates plots showing the bandwidth, latency and IOPS of of the candidate blockdevices at varying IO depths and readwrite modes.
 The plot shown below is obtained by benchmarking the sequential reads of a blockdevice at IO depth 32 with 1m blocksize and 8 jobs.

 <img src="https://user-images.githubusercontent.com/33978990/92878167-7b701180-f429-11ea-9a61-0f7bda767961.png" height="300" width="450" />